JuliaNLSolvers/NLSolversBase.jl/README.md

 tdfg = TwiceDifferentiable(f, g!, fg!, h!, x)
 ```
 #### Multivalued objective
-If we consider the gradient of the Himmelblau function above, we can try to solve $\nabla F(x) = 0$ without caring about the objective value.
+If we consider the gradient of the Hosaki function above, we can try to solve $\nabla F(x) = 0$ without caring about the objective value.
 Then we can still create `NDifferentiable`s, but we need to specify the cache to hold the value of $\nabla F(x)$.
 Currently, the only relevant ones are `NonDifferentiable` and `OnceDifferentiable`. `TwiceDifferentiable` could be used for higher order (tensor) methods, though they are rarely worth the cost.
 The relevant functions coded in Julia are:

 ```julia
 function f!(F, x)